kayla-manning/election-analysis-2020/posts/final.md

 ### Conclusion

-This model predicts a narrow Democratic victory with a **273** to **265** Electoral College majority and approximately **52.8%** of the two-party popular vote.
+This model predicts a narrow Democratic victory with a **273** to **265** Electoral College majority and approximately **52.7%** of the two-party popular vote.
 However, the close state-level vote margins, especially in battleground states, increase the level of uncertainty.

 Due to the close margins in several battleground states, the Electoral College could easily swing in the direction of a Trump victory or a Biden landslide.
 For example, if Joe Biden wins Michigan, Nevada, Texas, or any other state with a narrow victory projected for Trump, Biden could win far more than his projected **273** votes.
 However, if Trump wins New Hampshire, Nebraska, Pennsylvania, Wisconsin, or any other states projecting an extremely narrow Biden victory, he could easily tip the electoral scale in his favor.
-This forecast gives Joe Biden a **64.1%** chance of a Joe Biden Electoral College victory, a **33.7%** chance of a Donald Trump Electoral College victory, and a **2.2%** chance of an electoral tie.
+This forecast gives Joe Biden a **62.8%** chance of a Joe Biden Electoral College victory, a **35.1%** chance of a Donald Trump Electoral College victory, and a **2.1%** chance of an electoral tie.

-2020 has been quite the year, and the uncertainty surrounding the 2020 election will likely only add to the chaos in the coming days.
+2020 has been quite the year, and the uncertainty surrounding the 2020 election will likely add to the chaos in the coming days.

 ------------------------------------------------------------------